juji-io/site/blog/you-can-create-a-chatbot-yes-im-talking-to-you-1.md

 For example, you can edit the already-generated welcome message by clicking on the "Welcome" text box and start editing your greeting.

-To get an idea of how you can do this on Juji and to get started on building your own bot, we invite you to take view our "DIY Your First Chatbot" tutorial video: https://www.youtube.com/watch?v=XkI9c4iBwl8
+To get an idea of how you can do this on Juji and to get started on building your own bot, we invite you to view our "DIY Your First Chatbot" tutorial video: https://www.youtube.com/watch?v=XkI9c4iBwl8